-The complete What Home Owners Need to Know About Removing Lead-Based Paint brochure is available as an Adobe Portable Document Format (PDF) file (size 159 KB 2pg).
+- The complete What Home Owners Need to Know About Removing Lead-Based Paint brochure is available in Portable Document Format (PDF).

 NOTE: If work is being done under an order from a government agency, any method for removing lead-based paint should be cleared with that agency.
 Special regulations or conditions may apply.

 Before the 1970s, household paint often contained lead.
 As lead paint ages, it can chip or crumble into dust.
 Exposure to lead-paint dust or chips can cause serious health problems.
 Children and pregnant women are at higher risk.
 So, if you live in or own an older home, you need to know how to protect yourself and others.

 There are many ways to reduce the hazards of lead-based paint — but SOME METHODS OF REMOVING PAINT ACTUALLY INCREASE THE RISK OF LEAD EXPOSURE.
 It's important to pick the safest method for your project; the goal is to reduce the hazards while creating as little lead dust as possible.

 If lead paint on ceilings and walls is in good repair, then painting them or covering them with wallpaper may be all that is needed to keep the lead paint in place.

 BUT —if lead paint is chipping or peeling, or if it's on a surface such as a windowsill or stair rail where children can chew on it, then the lead paint (or the painted material) should be removed or covered.
 Painted surfaces that rub on each other, such as doors and windows, require special attention to stop the friction.
 And if the paint has been damaged by other problems, such as water damage due to leaks, then the underlying problem should be fixed first.